LEARNAcademy/syllabus/React_and_Rails_Cat_Tinder/Backend/01cat_tinder_setup.md

 $ rails generate rspec:install
 ```

-This adds 'rspec-rails' to the Gemfile, and instructs Rails to only load rspec when we are in development or test mode, and not production.
+The echo command above inserts that as a line of code into the Gemfile.
+It instructs Rails to only load rspec when we are in development or test mode, and not production.
 The ```rails g rspec:install``` command installs all the necessary files to create and run our tests.

 Next its time to add a Cat resource.
 The following command will add the Model, Migration, Controller, and Route for cats.